-A well-adjusted footplate makes a difference, too.
-Your feet need to be stable on the footrest.
-If your feet fall off, they can get twisted or injured by passing objects or even in your own wheels.
+- The positioning of a footplate makes a huge difference, too.
+If your feet fall off the footplate, they can get twisted or injured by passing objects or even in your own wheels.
 And a footplate that is the wrong height will either cause your legs to dangle or your knees to raise up and wobble around.
-Either one of these positions can be uncomfortable or can cause stress on your joints.

 A Comfortable Wheelchair Encourages Activity

-When your wheelchair is comfortable, you will just be more inclined to go out in it.
 Not having to worry about any discomfort will allow you to stay out and about.
 You can shop, do sports activities, work, or visit with friends for as long as you want.
-And staying active like that is good for both your physical and mental health.
+And staying active is good for both your physical and mental health.

-As you can see, making sure you have a comfortable wheelchair is about more than just preference and luxury.
 Your wheelchair is an extension of your body.
 You have to make sure it serves you well and doesn’t do anything that could work against your health directly or indirectly.
-A well fitting chair is key.
-So it is important that when you make your wheelchair selection that you take charge of your choices to ensure you get the best, most comfortable fit.
+A well-fitted chair is paramount.